BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     somewhat, but gear from safes will always be legendary.
   * Fixes some "shield" loot configurations which had an error and would never spawn, previously.
+  * Mutator Arena chests (from the mission l33t h4X0rz) have been improved *(though that hasn't seen a whole lot of testing)*.
   * Individual chest updates:
     * Zarpedon's Chest (from the mission The Secret Chamber) has been improved to pull from the epic chest pools.